020 7529 1591

 The award of £3000 covers flights and some accommodation.
 Normally the visits last 2-3 weeks and take place during the autumn.
 The successful candidate is free to put together their own programme of visits (although help and advice is available).
 Where possible, the recipient is encouraged to take up hospitality with ESU branches in the US and international ESUs across the Commonwealth.

-The closing date for 2014 applications is Monday 28 April, 2014.
+Applications for 2014 are now closed.
+We will open for new applications in early 2015.
 To be eligible to apply, candidates must be:

 a) UK library and information professionals and;